 Mississippi Eminent Scholars Grant (MESG)

 Mississippi Eminent Scholars Grant (MESG) is a state scholarship awarded to first-time entering students.
 MESG is awarded to a student who has been a legal resident of Mississippi for at least 1 year prior to the award year, has a minimum ACT score of 29 and 3.5 grade point average on a 4.0 scale, and is recognized as a finalist or semifinalist by the National Merit Scholarship Corporation or the National Achievement Scholarship Program.
 MESG award covers tuition and mandatory fees not to exceed $2,500.00.
 For more information, check the Mississippi Office of Student Financial Aid.

 Federal Pell Grant

 The Federal Pell grant is money that is available to undergraduate students who have not received a baccalaureate degree.
 This money does not have to be paid back, as long as the student remains enrolled and attends more than 60% of that semester.
 The U.S Department of Education uses a standard formula to evaluate the information the student provides on the FAFSA to determine his/her eligibility.
-The award can be between $565 and $5,815 per award year.
+The award can be between $639 and $6,345 per award year.
 These funds are divided between fall and spring semesters and credited to the student’s account.
-Any remaining balance of financial aid (after fees are paid) is applied to the student’s selected refund preference with BankMobile in four disbursements.
-For more information about BankMobile, visit this link: http://bankmobiledisbursements.com/refundchoices/.
+Any remaining balance of financial aid (after fees are paid) is applied to the student’s selected refund preference with BankMobile.
+You may set up your refund preference with BankMobile on their website, https://www.refundselection.com.